Free Gospel-Centered Sunday School Curriculum

 Discussion Questions

-“So What” What Can I do?
+"So What?"
+What Can I Do?

 Memorize God's Word

-"You shall not spread a false report.
-You shall not join hands with a wicked man to be a malicious witness." - Exodus 23:1
+Exodus 23:1: "You shall not spread a false report.
+You shall not join hands with a wicked man to be a malicious witness."

-• You shall not spread: Put your hands by your mouth as if whispering, then shake your head "no."
+• "You shall not spread": Hold both hands beside your mouth as if about to whisper, then shake your head "no" firmly.

-• You shall not join hands: Hold your own hands together tightly, then pull them apart.
+• "You shall not join hands": Hold your own hands together and then pull them apart sharply.

-• with a wicked man: Make a "thumbs down" sign with both hands.
+• "with a wicked man": Give a slow, deliberate thumbs-down with both hands.

 Praying with Kids

-Craft: The "Helping Hands" Rule Card
+Craft: The Helping Hands Rule Card

 Instructions

-5. Decorate the card with the memory verse: Exodus 23:1.
+6. On the back, write the memory verse: Exodus 23:1.

 Effective Teaching Techniques